zdanek/maverick/manifests/puppet-modules/apache/README.md

 ##### `ssl_ca`

-Specifies the SSL certificate authority.
+Specifies the SSL certificate authority to be used to verify client certificates used for authentication.
+You must also set `ssl_verify_client` to use this.

 Default: `undef`.

 ##### `ssl_cert`

 Specifies the SSL certification.

-Defaults are based on your OS.
+Default: Depends on operating system.

 * RedHat: '/etc/pki/tls/certs/localhost.crt'
 * Debian: '/etc/ssl/certs/ssl-cert-snakeoil.pem'